Zenduty/docs/docs/ConferenceBridge.md

 1. Go to "Teams" on Zenduty and click on the "Manage" button corresponding to the team you want to add the Conference Bridge to.

-2. Next, go to "Services" and click on the "Manage" button correspoding to the relevant Service.
+2. Next, go to "Services" and click on the "Manage" button corresponding to the relevant Service.

 3. Go to "Outgoing Integrations" and then "Add New Outgoing Integration".
 Give it a name and select the application "Generic Conference Bridge" from the dropdown menu and click "Save".